-I really like to make if from dried hibiscus leaves that I purchase online.
-It’s a large bag of the dried flowers and last a long time.
+I really like to make it from dried hibiscus leaves that I purchase online.
+It’s a large bag of dried flowers and lasts a long time.
 Watch this video about their amazing benefits from nutritionfacts.org.

 If you’re trying to find an alternative to coffee, this might help you on your way.
 Want to lower your blood pressure or increase your good cholesterol?
 Consider this a plus.

 It’s a bit tart so add a little date syrup or your favorite sugar substitutes like Stevia drops or Erythritol.
 To learn more about sugar substitutes see a video by Dr. Greger, from NutritionFacts.org, in my previous post.

 A note of caution, however.
 Do not drink more than about 1 quart/day because of the manganese content.
 See Dr. Greger’s video, “How Much Hibiscus Tea is Too Much?”